dipizio/mTAAR5_virtual_screening/README.md

 ## Reference

-Nicoli, Weber et al. Manuscript in preparations
+Nicoli A., Weber V. et al. Manuscript in preparations